CHEMeDATA/CHEMeDATA.github.io/README.md

 <!--- <h3 style="background-color:DodgerBlue;">This website is under construction</h3> --->

 *Making chemistry data more [FAIR](https://www.go-fair.org/fair-principles/).*
+### General recommendations

+- Include the crude/original data (chemdraw files, log files from commercial software, spreadsheets, spectra in the spectrometers format, pictures, etc.) in archive files.
+- Include a FAIR version of these data (tools may need to be developed to add them - typically convert .cdx into .mol, generate Jcamp spectra, etc.).
+This should be mandatory when the data are in in any software specific and their files cannot be converted to open format by software freely accessible to the community.
+- Include assignment data: the annotation/extracted information/scientific data obtained from these crude data (peak-picking, etc.) See NMReDATA Initiative.
+- Include metadata about the author, instruments, date, link to journal articles, etc. (IUPAC will be requested to make recommendations.)

+**To be called CHEMeDATA the data will need to fulfil some requirement with respect to openness (free access of the content).**

-CHEMeDATA should become an umbrella organization combining efforts by diverse communities addressing the FAIRness and chemistry data in a similar and yet-to-be clearly defined manner.
+CHEMeDATA should become the umbrella organization combining efforts by diverse communities addressing the FAIRness and chemistry data in a similar (and yet-to-be clearly defined) manner.

 ### Format for chemistry data